 2.2.6 Power System Stabilizers

-(1) Generation Resources with Power System Stabilizers (PSSs) shall keep their PSSs in-service (“On” or energized and performing as designed by the manufacturer) unless the PSS is installed but not in service as described in paragraph (4)(a)(ii) below.
-When available, the PSS shall be active and responsive at all times the generator is synchronized to the ERCOT Transmission Grid and operating at or above its Low Sustained Limit (LSL).
-However, if the PSS of a Generation Resource is set to be active and responsive at a point above the LSL for technical reasons, the Generation Resource may request ERCOT to allow an exception to the requirement that the PSS be active anytime the Generation Resource is at or above its LSL.
-In order to obtain the exception, the Generation Resource shall notify ERCOT and provide the necessary technical information to ERCOT to justify a higher activation point for the PSS.
+(1) Synchronously interconnected Generation Resources and synchronously interconnected ESRs with Power System Stabilizers (PSSs) shall keep their PSSs in-service (“On” or energized and performing as designed by the manufacturer) unless the PSS is installed but not in service as described in paragraph (4)(a)(ii) below.
+When available, the PSS shall be active and responsive at all times the Resource is synchronized to the ERCOT Transmission Grid and operating at or above its Low Sustained Limit (LSL).
+However, if the PSS of a Resource is set to be active and responsive at a point above the LSL for technical reasons, the Resource may request ERCOT to allow an exception to the requirement that the PSS be active anytime the Resource is at or above its LSL.
+In order to obtain the exception, the Resource shall notify ERCOT and provide the necessary technical information to ERCOT to justify a higher activation point for the PSS.

 (2) Resource Entities shall notify their QSEs of any change in PSS status (e.g. PSS unavailability due to maintenance or failure and when the PSS returns to normal operation).
 QSEs shall notify ERCOT and the TO at the Point of Interconnection (POI) of any change in PSS status and shall supply PSS status logs to ERCOT upon request per Protocol Section 6.5.5.1, Changes in Resource Status.

-(3) Synchronous Generation Resources greater than 10 MW installed after January 1, 2008 and on or before December 1, 2010 shall install a PSS and place the PSS in service by June 1, 2011.
-Synchronous Generation Resources greater than 10 MW installed after December 1, 2010 shall install a PSS and place the PSS in-service prior to the Resource Commissioning Date of the Generation Resource.
-The Generation Resource shall establish PSS settings to dampen modes with oscillations within the range of 0.2 Hz to 2 Hz.
+(3) Synchronously interconnected Generation Resources and synchronously interconnected ESRs greater than 10 MW installed after January 1, 2008 and on or before December 1, 2010 shall install a PSS and place the PSS in service by June 1, 2011.
+Synchronously interconnected Generation Resources and synchronously interconnected ESRs greater than 10 MW installed after December 1, 2010 shall install a PSS and place the PSS in-service prior to the Resource Commissioning Date of the Generation Resource or ESR.
+The Generation Resource or ESR shall establish PSS settings to dampen modes with oscillations within the range of 0.2 Hz to 2 Hz.
 The PSS settings shall be tested and tuned to ensure the PSS has appropriate damping characteristics.
 Final PSS settings shall be provided to ERCOT and the TSP within 30 days of the PSS in-service date.

-(4) Synchronous Generation Resources greater than 10 MW installed before January 1, 2008 are subject to the following requirements:
+(4) Synchronously interconnected Generation Resources and synchronously interconnected ESRs greater than 10 MW installed before January 1, 2008 are subject to the following requirements:

-(a) All Generation Resources that are in this category shall notify ERCOT and the TSP:
+(a) All Generation Resources and ESRs that are in this category shall notify ERCOT and the TSP:

 (i) Whether or not a PSS has been installed; and